 METRICS EXPLAINEDHow does ARION measure it?

-Cadence is defined as the number of steps per minute, how many times the left and right foot combined hit the ground.
+Cadence is defined as the number of (left and right) steps per minute.

 Cadence is calculated by counting the number of steps and dividing this by the time in which those steps were taken.

 - \below 150 SPM: low

 SPM- steps per minute

 Slight increases in cadence have been shown to help reduce loading and improve running efficiency in some research studies.

 Faster and more experienced runners often have a higher cadence.
 Average ranges for distance runners are between 140 and 180 spm, with many recreational runners falling within 140 to 160 spm.
 Most elite runners are above 180 spm when running at competition pace.